xKayniT/xkaynit.github.io/content/posts/SHC_2024_serverless-login.md

 3. **Solution**

-With a Google Dork(Google Keyword Research), it's possible to know the value of corresponding hash. **intext:11a4a60b518bf24989d481468076e5d5982884626aed9faeb35b8576fcd223e1** can find the hash in text of all websites referenced in Google(more precisions here https://gist.github.com/sundowndev/283efaddbcf896ab405488330d1bbc06).
+With a Google Dork(Google Keyword Research), it's possible to know the value of corresponding hash. **intext:11a4a60b518bf24989d481468076e5d5982884626aed9faeb35b8576fcd223e1** can find the hash in text of all websites referenced in Google(more precisions [here](https://gist.github.com/sundowndev/283efaddbcf896ab405488330d1bbc06)).
 It's matched with the string "python".
 Finally, we have the username,password and the flag that appears when you fill the login form.

 ![image-1](https://gist.github.com/assets/104362418/e2b45399-9933-43a0-b56f-5fd7aea038c2)